PradCoder/ExplorationsOnTheRubiksCube/4GR3ProjectOutline.md

 We state the theorems on parity,
 Lagrange's Theorem,

-Theorem: The cube always has even parity, or an even number of cubies exchanged, and 0 is even.

 State the algorithms we get:
 The bottom up solution, CFOP method, Petrus Method